This Article, Video, and Podcast cover important knowledge of Trading Stock Options:

 Options are complex instruments, but the more you understand them, the more they make sense.
 With experience, you will see that they are an incredibly flexible investment tool.
 However, before considering trading options, you must understand how to pick stocks, evaluate the market direction, and formulate a strategic, systematic approach to investing.

-Options are incredibly volatile and can very quickly lose your entire investment.
-Options are a numbers game and should only be used by advanced traders who have received specialist training in the topic.
+Options are incredibly volatile and can quickly cause you to lose your entire investment.
+Options are a numbers game and should only be used by advanced traders who have received specialist training.

 Options are great for magnifying your rewards, but you must be a successful stock trader before investing in Options.
 Learn how to make money in stocks before you use any leverage on your portfolio.
 Try the Liberated Stock Trader PRO Training before you research Trading Options.